 Animal Studies, Sound Studies, Medieval Literature

-My postdoctoral project considers the tension between nature and culture in conceptualisations of medieval medicine, form-of-life, myth and legend.
-I am investigating the extent to which we can talk about medieval naturecultures in light of contemporary discussions in social science, ecocriticism, and the environmental humanities.
-In broader terms, I am also interested in questions of representation, interpretation, and translation studies.
+My next project considers the naturalcultural tensions in representations of biophilia and phobia in bestiaries and beast fables.
+I am investigating the extent to which we can talk about medieval naturecultures in light of contemporary discussions in anthropology, critical race studies, ecocriticism, and the environmental humanities.
+I am also interested in questions of sound and music, poetry and performance, and translation studies.